panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 }
 ```

-In case of `//` comments you have to add a newline after the comment.
+In the case of `//` comments you have to add a newline after the comment.

 ## 2. JavaScript comments around JSX